Updated: August 18th, 2025 | Published: June 21st, 2021

 Spas and hot tubs have become popular features in backyards of all sizes, particularly in colder climates where you’d rather warm up than cool off.

-We have two spa add-on options: the RS08 and the SS08, each of which holds slightly less than 900 gallons of water in roughly 72 to 80 square feet (8 by 8 or 8 by 9).
-Spas aren’t always heated -- in fact, a spa can sometimes serve as a cocktail pool or spool.
+We have three spa add-on options: the RS08, the SP08 and the SS08, each of which holds slightly less than 900 gallons of water in roughly 72 to 80 square feet (8 by 8 or 9 by 9).
+Spas aren’t always heated, in fact, a spa can sometimes serve as a cocktail pool or spool.

-You can click the link in that last sentence to read our detailed overview of cocktail pools.
-The shorter answer is: it’s really just a small pool.
+What is a cocktail pool?
+The shorter answer is that it’s really just a small pool.
 “Spool” is a newer term used for cocktail pools with more traditional spa features, but in many cases, the two terms are essentially interchangeable.

 We personally prefer the term “cocktail pool” because, unlike “spool,” it doesn’t sound like something your grandma might have at her sewing table.